This past weekend, Sleepy Eye Police arrested a male juvenile for allegedly making threatening statements on a social media website.

 The name of the male suspect cannot be released because he is a juvenile.

 Superintendent John Cselovszki said that police presence at the school on Monday morning was for safety and to answer any questions or concerns for school staff, parents or students.

-  "Our school is safe," Cselovszki Monday morning.
+"Our school is safe," Cselovszki said Monday morning.
 "We are following protocol for incidents like this and there should never be a reason that anyone should ever feel unsafe at our schools."

 Cselovszki said he sent out an automated phone message throughout the district on Saturday saying that the police currently had a suspect in custody and the Sleepy Eye Schools were following established procedures to respond to the threat.
-The message included that school would resume on Monday as normal with increased security.

 All Sleepy Eye schools were open Monday morning.
 The Sleepy Eye Police Department, as well as the Brown County Sheriff's Department, were present at the three schools in Sleepy Eye as students arrived.
 The law enforcement officials reported that the morning went without incident.